2439905184/-Hourglass-clone/README.md

 [here in Godot's documentation](https://docs.godotengine.org/en/latest/development/compiling/index.html).
 It is fairly simple.

 ## License
-Godot Version Manager is licensed under the GNU General Public License, version 3 or, at your option, any later version.
+Hourglass is licensed under the GNU General Public License, version 3 or, at your option, any later version.

 The logo images in `data/template` are licensed under CC-BY-3.0.